gopi-suvanam/gopi-suvanam.github.io/_posts/2023-05-04-Monte-Carlo-Simulation-for-Option-Pricing.md

 5. Take the average of the discounted payoffs to obtain the option price.

 ### Using JavaScript
-Here's an example implementation of this method in JavaScript (it does 100k simulated paths):
+Below an example implementation of this method in JavaScript (it does 100k simulated paths).You can play around with the code here: [JavaScript Notebook for Option Pricing using Monte-Carlo Simulation](/jsnb/#./examples/Option-Pricing-MC.jsnb){: .jsnb-link}

 	function optionPriceMC(strike, expiration, volatility, riskFreeRate, spot, simulations) {
 	  let totalPayoff = 0;